The colour of egg a chickens lays is entirely determined by the genetics of the bird and is inherited from one generation to the next.

 Does the diet effect the shell colour?

-No. The diet has a minimal effect on egg colour.
-It can fade over time both during the laying season and as the bird gets older but it is normally only a shade or two and gradual.
-It certainly won't change if you alter the diet.
+The diet has a minimal effect on egg colour.
+Egg colour fades over time both during the laying season and as the bird gets older but it is normally only a shade or two and gradual.
+It certainly won't change more than a shade or two if you alter the diet.

 Is there any difference in the yolk?